Polluxz/Pollux_z/README.md

 Hello!
 I'm pollux, just an ordinary guy.

-- 🧮 **Quantitative Finance Enthusiast** - Passionate about algorithmic trading and quantitative analysis
+- 🧮 **Quantitative Finance Enthusiast** - Passionate about automated investment trading
-- 🔍 **Data Science Explorer** - Love discovering insights from data
 - 🎯 **Goal** - Automate all the work!
 Efficiency is the key to the future
-- 🌱 **Currently learning**: someting my hobbies,betalens
+- :book: **Currently learning**: someting my hobbies,betalens

 ---